Washington-University/HCPpipelines/README.md

 1. The HCP Pipelines scripts are being released in essentially the form that they were successfully used for processing data provided in the [Human Connectome Project][HCP] *500 Subjects Data Release*.
-That processing was done using 64-bit CentOS Linux version 4.
+That processing was done using 64-bit Red Hat Linux version 5.

 2. Some improvements to the documentation have been made since they were used for that release.